 - Load Information in Cubic-Feet-Per-Hour (CFH): Include any special pressure requirements for commercial appliances, rooftop units and natural gas generators.

-Please plan on scheduling your service pipe installation when the foundation is poured and back-filled.
+Plan to schedule your service pipe installation when the foundation is poured and back-filled.
 This allows our service crews to complete their work before other trades are on the job site.

-For safety reasons, our crews will not install service if: debris, lumber or scaffolding are present in the work area, the requested meter location fails to meet minimum clearances or the fuel line fails a pressure test.
+For safety reasons, our crews will not install service if: debris, lumber or scaffolding are present in the work area, the requested meter location fails to meet minimum clearances, or the fuel line fails a pressure test.
 Working closely with your Construction Coordinator will help you avoid any unexpected delays.